 You select new intentions to play when your character changes tactics to get their want.
 So when your character realizes their intention isn’t working, they had better try something else!
 Ever heard someone say a performance was too “one note”?
 When that happens, the actor has usually gotten stuck playing one intention for too long, instead of trying different tactics.
 So, if it didn’t work when you threw that tantrum for the ice cream cone, you would choose a new intention, perhaps to play the part of the perfect son.
 Just make sure the intention makes sense for your character and for the material you are working on.

 The other thing I know about intention is that you have to actually DO it in order to learn it.
 Acting is an experiential thing.
-You’ve got to get up on your feet!
+To rehearse and try out any acting technique you’ve got to get up on your feet!

 Want to know why it will set you free?